alfabjostron/RepoHelix/docs/MODEL.md

    to be reported, filtering one-off coincidences.
-2. `--max-files-cochange` (default 40): commits touching more files than this (bulk imports, vendor drops, formatting sweeps) are excluded from pair
+2. `--max-files-cochange` (default 40): commits touching more files than this (bulk imports, vendor drops, formatting sweeps) are excluded from pair counting, because they would manufacture spurious coupling between unrelated files.
+Their singleton counts are still recorded so confidence denominators stay correct.

+Temporal coupling is the tool's most actionable signal: strongly coupled files that live far apart in the directory tree often indicate a hidden dependency or a missing abstraction.

+## Temporal clusters (development sessions)

+Commits are sorted ascending by time.
+A new **cluster** begins whenever the gap to the previous commit exceeds `--cluster-gap` seconds (default `21600`, i.e. six hours).
+Each cluster reports its commit count, distinct files touched, and total churn.

+Clusters approximate *sessions* — bursts of related work such as a feature push or a release-hardening pass.
+They are a lens on *tempo*, not on who was working or how hard.